ameyalambat128/netfilx-clone/README.md

 # Netflix Clone

 Created a netflix clone using React
-Experince this website through https://netflix-clone-a5295.firebaseapp.com/
+Experience this website through https://netflix-clone-a5295.firebaseapp.com/

 - Clone this repository